JRosSx91/JRosSx91/README.md

 <video src="https://user-images.githubusercontent.com/123682394/234542550-ded8b843-7eec-4142-932b-74bc8d702fdc.mp4" controls="controls" style="max-width: 730px;"></video>

-I've always been passionate about science and technology since I was a child.
-I'm fascinated by the power of computers to solve complex problems and improve people's lives.
+I have been passionate about science and technology since I was a child.
+I am fascinated by the power of computers to solve complex problems and improve people's lives.
 I became interested in computers at a very young age, when I had my first encounter with a Windows 3.1 computer.
-Since then, I haven't stopped learning and developing my knowledge and skills in the field of system administration.
+Since then, I have not stopped learning and developing my knowledge.
+Since then, I have not stopped learning and developing my knowledge and skills in the field of system administration.

-I started in the world of programming years later, and it was then that I discovered a perfect analogy with my love for the stars and the universe: the opportunity to create systems with your own laws❤️.
+I got into programming years later, and it was then that I discovered a perfect analogy to my love for the stars and the universe: the opportunity to create systems with your own laws❤️.

 What I love most about programming is the constant need to learn new things and the opportunity to solve unique and challenging problems.
 I believe this passion for continuous learning and problem solving makes me a strong candidate for any company looking for a passionate and dedicated programmer.

-I started with basic knowledge of HTML5, CSS3 and JavaScript to build web applications with a server-side PHP programming.
-From there I started using Js frameworks like Angular or Vue.
-Currently, I'm trying to expand my knowledge of TypeScript and Python as much as possible.
-Someday I would like to be a Full Stack😄.
+I started with basic knowledge of HTML5, CSS3 and JavaScript to build web applications with server-side PHP programming.
+From there I started using Js frameworks like Angular or Vue, and I must say that I am in love with the architecture of the latter.

+Currently, I'm trying to expand my knowledge of TypeScript, Python and Rust as much as possible.
+Someday I would like to be a Full Stack😄, because although I love playing with emotions, I think the logic behind the code is the part that attracts me the most.

+The discovery of Rust has meant a radical change in my way of looking at programming.
+Managing low-level code is appealing!

-I'm excited about the opportunity to further develop my skills in the programming field and look forward to adding value to any team I have the opportunity to work on.
+I am excited about the opportunity to further develop my skills in the programming field and hope to bring value to any team I get the chance to work on.

 My Curriculum Vitae here: <a href="https://github.com/JRosSx91/JRosSx91/blob/main/IvanGomezActualizado.pdf"><img height="24" src="https://github.com/JRosSx91/JRosSx91/blob/main/6588143.png" alt="my cv"></a>